mpinto70/n-body/docs/_includes/text/04-reducing-operations.md

 ## Reducing the number of operations

-In order to reduce the number of operations performed, some simplifications are possible:
+In order to reduce the number of operations performed, I use some variations of equations of previous sections:

 $$
 \begin{align}